Treatment of White-nose Syndrome

 - Daniel Lindner, US Forest Service Northern Research Station, Research Plant Pathologist

-- Jonathan Palmer, US Forest Service Northern Research Station, Research Plant Pathologist
+- Jonathan Palmer, formerly with US Forest Service Northern Research Station, Research Plant Pathologist

 - Mark Banik, US Forest Service Northern Research Station, Microbiologist